gedit-technology/imovo/possible-tasks.md

 Imovo :: possible tasks
 =======================

-- Have an easier / less hacky / more generic way to launch installed programs.
+- Have a more generic way to launch installed programs.

+- Better CMake support, to build the gcu module for example.